Bachelor of Jazz Studies Student Handbook

 Jazz recitals should be treated as professional engagements.
 Students are fully responsible for all organizational aspects with the exception of tech and gear setup.
 Students are strongly encouraged to follow the Recital Preparation Checklist, which can be found on the student forms page.

-Once you have discussed date options with your respective MPS instructors and band members, coordinate with your recital partner and choose a date through the DFOM Facilities and Events Coordinator, either in person or via email.
+Once you have discussed date options with your respective MPS instructors and band members, coordinate with your recital partner and choose a date through the Facilities and Events Coordinator, either in person or via email.

-To formally book your date, submit the Undergraduate Credit Recital Booking Form – Jazz (found on the student forms page) to the main office by December 1, along with the $100 tech fee.
+To formally book the date, please submit the Undergraduate Credit Recital Booking Form – Jazz (found on the student forms page) to the main office by December 1, along with the $100 tech fee.
 Payment must be received before the booking is confirmed.
 A late fee of $25 will apply after December 1.
 The date may not be changed except with a doctor’s note.

-Dress rehearsals for Credit Recitals can be booked through the Facilities and Events Coordinator.
+Dress rehearsals for Credit Recitals can be booked through the Facilities and Events Coordinator

 Credit Recital Programs

 Finalized jazz recital programs are to be emailed to music@umanitoba.ca in “Word” format a minimum of one week before the Credit Recital.
-The program must follow the Recital Program Template provided online at: https://umanitoba.ca/music/student-experience/forms
+The program must follow the Recital Program Template provided online at: https://umanitoba.ca/music/student-experience/forms.

 Please consult the Recital Formatting Guide for instructions on how to use the template, formatting content, etc.